Basis-Theory/basistheory-android/CONTRIBUTING.md

 ### Acceptance Tests

-Acceptance tetss rely upon the `example` module to provide an Android app that consumes the `lib` module, simulating a real consumer of our Android Library.
+Acceptance tests rely upon the `example` module to provide an Android app that uses the `lib` module, simulating a real user of our Android Library.
 Acceptance tests are written using [Espresso](https://developer.android.com/training/testing/espresso) and rely upon an emulator being configured and running on your local machine.
 An emulator should come pre-installed with Android Studio, or you can follow [these instructions](https://developer.android.com/studio/run/managing-avds)